 Sister Seton Cunneen, S.N.D.
-Summer Service Fellowship
+Summer Service Fellowship/Internship

-The Sister Seton Cunneen Summer Service Fellowship (Cunneen Fellowship) offers Trinity students the opportunity to work in community service and non-government organizations (NGO) for ten weeks during the summer as a way of exploring social issues and introducing students to the commitment and value of community service as a basic tenet of Catholic social teaching.
+The Sister Seton Cunneen Summer Service Fellowship (Cunneen Fellowship) offers Trinity students the opportunity to intern in community service and non-government organizations (NGO) for ten weeks during the summer as a way of exploring social issues and introducing students to the commitment and value of community service as a basic tenet of Catholic social teaching.

 A vital part of the educational mission of this fellowship is to link the realities of direct service needs with larger social issues.
 The opportunity to concentrate on particular issues and work closely with various agency staff enhances the Fellow’s perspective in understanding both the work of the agency and the greater implications for society.
 Key to this experience is the opportunity to interact with the population the agency serves as a valuable foundation to understanding the genuine needs and concerns of people in vulnerable situations.